Position

 • Bachelor's degree in Education or a related field.

-• Teaching certification or license as required by the state.
+• Teaching certification or license as required by the state or country.

 • Strong communication and interpersonal skills.

-• Ability to create a positive and engaging learning environment.
+• Ability to create a positive and inclusive classroom environment.

 Is becoming a Youth Teacher a good career path?

-Consider these points if thinking about a career as a youth teacher:
+Consider these pros and cons before pursuing a career as a youth teacher.

 • Pros: